-Brightest helps hundreds of companies measure Scope 1, 2, and 3 emissions and gather SECR-compliant data
+Brightest helps hundreds of companies measure Scope 1, 2, and 3 emissions and gather UK and EU-compliant sustainability data

 Large unquoted companies, LLPs, and academy trusts have more limited compliance and reporting obligations under SECR.
 Non-quoted companies are required to disclose:

-This means companies need to prepare to plan and implement their CSRD compliance approach by 2023 in order to be ready for the 2024 reporting cycle and stay compliant.
-It's not yet know exactly how the EU Commission or specific member states might penalize businesses who fail to comply with the CSRD, but according to the Commissions’ requirements within the Directive, non-compliant eligible organizations will be forced to pay a meaningful fine.
+This means more companies need to prepare to plan and implement their SECR compliance approach by 2023 in order to be ready for the next reporting cycle and stay compliant.

 For organizations in the early stages of their sustainability reporting journey, we have a few general recommendations, additional reading, and suggested next steps: